wmo-raf/climweb/docs/_docs/Manage-City-Forecasts.md

 # City Forecasts

 City forecasts on the homepage and forecasts page can be added in three ways:
-City forecasts on the homepage and forecasts page can be added in three ways:

 1. Manually adding daily forecasts
 2. Uploading a CSV file prepared offline